Syntel, Inc. (NASDAQ:SYNT) - Syntel Q2 Earnings Preview

 Syntel Q2 Earnings Preview

-On Thursday, Syntel (NASDAQ: SYNT) will report its last quarter's earnings.
+Syntel (NASDAQ: SYNT) is expected to report its last quarter's earnings on Thursday, July 26, 2018.
 Here is Benzinga's take on the company's release.

 Earnings and Revenue